Feđa Dudić: 2020–21 season

 In the first game of the 2020–21 season on 1 August 2020, Velež handled a tough 3–0 loss against Željezničar, but in the second game, on 8 August, Dudić's team managed to beat city rivals Zrinjski for a second time in a row.

 On 31 October 2020, Velež got defeated by Zrinjski in the Mostar derby, with Dudić taking the blame.

 On 28 December 2020, he extended his contract with the club until June 2023.

 During the 2020–21 season, Dudić managed to make a new record with Velež by not losing 16 league games in a row, following a Mostar derby draw against Zrinjski on 8 May 2021.
-At the end of the season, he made a great result with the club, finishing in 3rd place and qualifying Velež to the 2021–22 UEFA Europa Conference League, their first European competition after 33 years.
+He finished the season in third, qualifying Velež for the 2021–22 UEFA Europa Conference League, their first European competition after 33 years.
+On 25 May 2021, Dudić was named the Bosnian Premier League Manager of the Season.

 2021–22 season

 Dudić's Velež opened the 2021–22 season with the Conference League qualifying phase, firstly eliminating semi-professional Northern Irish club Coleraine.
 In the second qualifying round, his team, surprisingly, eliminated Greek giants AEK Athens.
 However, in the third qualifying round, Velež was eliminated by Swedish side IF Elfsborg, thus putting an end to their European "fairytale".

 Velež started off the domestic league season well, beating newly promoted side Posušje on 19 July 2021.
 After beating Posušje, Dudić's team went into a short, three-game winless run, but ended it with a win against Široki Brijeg on 22 August 2021.
 Two months later, following a new string of poor results, Dudić resigned as Velež's manager after a disappointing league loss against Radnik Bijeljina on 31 October.
-However, the next day, he changed his decision and stayed at the club.
+However, the next day, the club's board rejected this and he stayed as manager.

 On 19 May 2022, Dudić led Velež to win the first Bosnian Cup title in their history, after a penalty shoot-out, following a 0–0 draw against Sarajevo in the final.